 Maxine Gross is chairperson of the Lakeland Community Heritage Project and co-authored, “Lakeland: African Americans in College Park (Images of America)” and is a board member of the Embry Center for Family Life.
 From 1989-1997, she served on the College Park City Council, representing District 2.
 Ms. Gross has a Bachelor’s of Theater from the University of Maryland, a Master’s of Human Resource Development from Bowie State University, is a City resident, and she currently serves on the City-University Partnership’s Education Committee.

-David Iannucci is the Assistant Deputy CAO for Economic Development under Prince George’s County Executive Rushern Baker, and oversees the activities of three of the County’s organizations and agencies with responsibilities for economic development.
-Among his primary responsibilities are the pursuit of the FBI consolidated headquarters and a new Regional Medical Center in Largo, and oversight of County Executive’s $50 million Economic Development Incentive Fund.
+David Iannucci is the president and CEO of the Prince George’s Economic Development Corporation.
+The Corporation manages the county’s $50 million Economic Development Incentive Fund.
 He has had an extensive career in economic development and in various government positions, including serving as Secretary of the Maryland Department of Business and Economic Development (DBED) 1999 to 2003.
 From 2003 to 2010, David Iannucci served as the Executive Director of the Baltimore County Department of Economic Development.
 He was Chief Legislative Officer under former Maryland Governor William Donald Schaefer from 1988 to 1993.
 Mr. Iannucci is a past president of the Maryland Economic Development Association (MEDA) and is a member of the MEDA Hall of Fame.
 He is a 1979 graduate of the University of Maryland School Of Law and a member of the Maryland Bar, and a 1974 graduate of the University of Maryland, College Park.